robotics-upo/4D-Radar-Odom/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 **Radar_Odom** is an open-source ROS2 Humble package designed to estimate the trajectory of a ground vehicle equipped with a 4D radar (x, y, z, Doppler) and an IMU.
-It is a 3D odometry system aimed at contributing to the development of odometry algorithms in adverse situations where commonly used sensors such as LiDAR, cameras, etc., are not applicable, for instance, in environments with fog or rain in 3D scenarios.
+It is a 3D odometry system aimed at contributing to the development of odometry algorithms in adverse situations where commonly used sensors such as LiDAR, cameras, etc., are not applicable, for instance, in environments with fog or rain.

 <p align="center">
   <img src="figures/WF.png" alt="System Structure" />